qserena/03-javascript-interview-challenges/README.md

 These shortcodes allow users to add an emoji to their messages by typing a code rather than searching for an emoji from a list.

-For example, typing :smile: will replace that text with 😊
+For example, typing \:smile\: will replace that text with 😊

 ```
 const emojis = {
     smile: '😊',
  	  angry: '😠',
  	  party: '🎉',